 But Kulik did not find any meteorite fragments or an impact crater.

 As a result of Kulik’s initial investigation, some concocted wild theories to explain the Tunguska event.
 People claimed a stricken alien spacecraft caused the destruction.
 In addition, later, they pointed to a mini-black-hole, or a particle of antimatter.

 The truth is just as interesting, and perhaps more terrifying … because it can happen again.

 The Chelyabinsk meteor impact

-In fact, the Tunguska event basically did happen again, just on a smaller scale: The Chelyabinsk meteor, 1,500 miles (2,400 km) to the west, 105 years later.
+In fact, the Tunguska event basically did happen again, just on a smaller scale: The Chelyabinsk meteor, 105 years later.
+On February 15, 2013, a similar, although smaller, airburst occurred over the city of Chelyabinsk, Russia, 1,500 miles (2,400 km) to the west of Tunguska.

 This highly documented fireball created an opportunity for researchers to apply modern computer modeling techniques to explain what was seen, heard and felt.